 Any suspicion of academic dishonesty will be carefully examined in the following manner:

 - If faculty members suspect students have committed an act of academic dishonesty, faculty members will alert the Office of the Provost of Teacher Preparation as soon as possible, including all relevant documentation.

 - After alerting the dean, faculty members will confer with students, ensuring documentation of communication throughout the process.

 - If students admit to the violation, faculty members — in consultation with the dean — will administer a sanction commensurate with the offense.
 The sanction could range from a grade deduction to dismissal from the program.

-- If students contest the allegation of academic dishonesty, the case will be reviewed by the dean.
+- If students contest the allegation of academic dishonesty, the case will be reviewed by the Office of Student Affairs.

 - Repeated violations of the academic honesty policy will result in dismissal from the program.

 Exceptions to the academic-dishonesty policy will be made on a case-by-case basis by the Office of the Vice Provost of Teacher Education.
 Appeals of academic-dishonesty policy decisions may be made to the Office of Student Affairs.